x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 > [!NOTE]
 > The **Retain internal Exchange email headers (recommended)** option provides the following functionality:
 >
 > **If checked**: Preserves internal headers in messages that are returning from the email add-on service.
-If you selected this value on this setting for the outbound connector that you create in Step 1, you'll need to configure the same value here.
+If you had selected this value on this setting for the outbound connector that you created, you'll need to configure the same value here.
 The internal Exchange headers in the returning messages are preserved, which means the messages returning from the email add-on service are treated as trusted internal messages.
 >
 > **Unchecked**: Removes the internal Exchange headers (if any) from messages that are returning from the email add-on service.